Don’t Fall for These 7 Common Elderly Phone Scams

 How it Works

-2. Lottery Scams
+2. Investments Scams

 How it Works

-The fraudster tells older adults they have won a lottery or prize of some kind through a telephone call.
 They use names of well-known organizations to seem legit.
 They ask you to pay some kind of fees for taxes or shipping and handling charges to claim your prize or lottery.

 Some scammers may ask you for personal information or bank account details to transfer your prize to your bank.